GameCult/Aetheria-Economy/README.md

 ### Choosing a Task

 We are organizing according to an [Agile development](https://en.wikipedia.org/wiki/Agile_software_development) schedule, with the progress of each sprint being tracked on its own board in the [Github Projects tab](https://github.com/rwvens/Aetheria-Economy/projects).
 If you wish to take on a task from the board, please contact us to become an official contributor so that the task can be assigned to you directly.
 Some issues are not on the sprint schedule, those are ideal for developers who want to jump in but are shy about joining.

-### Testing Locally

-If midgard.gamecult.games is not currently up, you can always build and run the economy server yourself, and connect to it by typing localhost into the main menu.
-To start the game in this mode you open the "Start" scene and type "localhost" into the host field.
-You will still need to create an account.

-Another way to test the game entirely offline doesn't require running the economy server, but you still need to download the database contents.
-Instead of connecting to the database with the "Connect" button, click "Connect All", which in addition to syncing item data will also sync galaxy data such as the sectors.
-Once the tools are finished syncing, which can take a while (you know it's done when the console has stopped logging "Received {table} entry"), you can click "Save" to create a local backup of the entire database contents.
-If you enter Play mode in the "Main" scene with the TestMode parameter set to true in the game manager, the game will use that local copy instead of requiring a connection to the master server.
+We use the [good first issue](https://github.com/rwvens/Aetheria-Economy/labels/good%20first%20issue) label for issues that don't require heavy knowledge of the codebase.

+You don't have to be a programmer to contribute, either!
+We have issue labels for and very much welcome contributions from [writers](https://github.com/rwvens/Aetheria-Economy/labels/worldbuilding) and [game designers](https://github.com/rwvens/Aetheria-Economy/labels/game%20design).

 ### Database Editor Tools